 This is the sequencing of whole genomes where the sequence reads are mapped against a published reference sequence e.g. HG19.
 The total sequencing data output is based on the required depth at which the genome has to be sequenced.
 For example, for whole human genome of size 3 GB, sequencing at an average depth of 30X requires a minimum of 90 Gb sequence data per sample.

 There is a growing recognition of the human microbiota influencing nutrition, development and disease.
 Massively parallel sequencing has revolutionized microbiome profiling.
 There are two main methods of characterizing the microbiota that do not rely on culturing these microorganisms – amplification and sequencing of 16s rRNA gene sequences and shotgun sequencing of community DNA.
-This Platform uses the HiSeq-2500 (illumina) for sequencing of 16S rRNA gene amplicons and shotgun DNA libraries.
+This platform uses the NovaSeq 6000 (illumine), HiSeq-2500 (illumina) and MiSeq (illumina) for sequencing of 16S rRNA gene amplicons and shotgun DNA libraries.

-The transcriptome of an organism can be analyzed in great depth allowing investigation all transcriptional activity, coding and non-coding, to be investigated.
+The transcriptome of an organism can be analysed at great depth allowing investigation of all transcriptional activities (both coding and non-coding RNA).
 Transcriptome analysis consists of determination of the relative abundance of poly-A transcripts, discovery of transcript isoforms, and characterization of splice junctions.
-Typically, for human transcriptome analysis, this application requires about 50 to 100 million paired end reads per transcriptome, generated from rRNA depleted and/or poly-A+ enriched RNA.
-Paired end 100 bp sequencing is performed using NovaSeq-6000 and HiSeq-2500 (illumina).
+Typically, for human transcriptome analysis, this application requires about 50 to 100 million paired end reads per sample, generated from rRNA depleted and/or poly-A+ enriched RNA.
+Paired end 100 bp sequencing is performed using NovaSeq-6000 (illumina).

 Genome wide Genotyping